kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 backoff for all containers on a specific Node, down to 1s

-To derive these values, manual stress testing observing the behavior of kubelet, API server, and overall cluster operations and behavior were performed, as described below in <<[ UNRESOLVED ifttt benchmarking: link to benchmarking results ]>>
-<<[/UNRESOLVED]>>.
-In addition, part of the alpha period will be dedicated
-entirely to systematically stress testing kubelet and API Server with different distributions of workloads utilizing the new backoff curves.
+To derive these values, manual stress testing observing the behavior of kubelet, API server, and overall cluster operations and behavior were performed.
+In addition, part of the alpha period will be dedicated entirely to systematically stress testing kubelet and API Server with different distributions of workloads utilizing the new backoff curves.
 During the benchmarking period in alpha, kubelet memory and CPU, API server latency, and pod restart latency will be observed and analyzed to further refine the maximum allowable restart rate for fully saturated nodes.

 Longer term, these
 metrics will also supply cluster operators the data necessary to better analyze